bitcoinmanchester/bitcoinmanchester-2/about.md

 layout: "page"
 title: "About"
 caption: "Learn more"
-subtitle: "Serving the Hong Kong community"
+subtitle: "Bringing together Bitcoin users in Manchester"
 icon: "user"
 background: "url(/images/plug_and_pay.jpg) #FF0000"
 permalink: "/about/"
 navigation: "visible"
 ---

-The Bitcoin Association of Hong Kong is still developing and growing.
+Bitcoin Manchester is still developing and growing.
 It needs your help!
 If you want to contribute, please get in touch [and become a member](/join)!

 ## Goals

-* Foster and promote Bitcoin and its technology in Hong Kong.
+* Foster and promote Bitcoin and its technology in Manchester
-* Educate all stakeholders, private, public, and government about the benefits and risks of Bitcoin and its technology.
+* Educate all stakeholders, private, public, and government about the benefits and risks of Bitcoin and its technology
-* Be a reliable, trusted and accessible resource for the local and international Bitcoin community.
+* Be a reliable, trusted and accessible resource for the local and international Bitcoin community

 ## History

-The Bitcoin Association Hong Kong stems from a group of people who started to discuss and promote Bitcoin in Hong Kong in the summer of 2012.
-As the group of people and Bitcoin grew the enthusiasts began to formalize and organize themselves to further promote the use of Bitcoin and related technologies in Hong Kong.
+Bitcoin Manchester was founded by Max Flores and Ash Moran who met at the Bitcoin Conference London 2012.
+Nine months later they met again by accident in Manchester.
+They had both been independently thinking that Manchester needed a meeting point for Bitcoin enthusiasts, and so Bitcoin Mancester was formed.

-## Press
+## Contact

-Please [contact](/contact/) us for media inquiries.
-Logos and graphics suitable for publication are available in our press kit.
+Please see our [contact](/contact/) page for details.